 - What skills do you need to become a data analyst?

-- What are some of the best data analytics certifications and courses?
+- What are some of the best data analytics courses?

 - What does the future hold for data analytics?